apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 To do this:

 1. The client reads the key details as usual.
 The key details can be extended to include the existing updateID as it is currently not passed to the client.
 This field already exists, but when exposed to the client it will be referred to as the key generation.
+1. The client can inspect the read key details and decide if it wants to replace the key.
-2. The client opens a new key for writing with the same key name as the original, passing the previously read generation in a new field.
+1. The client opens a new key for writing with the same key name as the original, passing the previously read generation in a new field.
 Call this new field expectedGeneration.
-3. On OM, it receives the openKey request as usual and detects the presence of the expectedGeneration field.
+1. On OM, it receives the openKey request as usual and detects the presence of the expectedGeneration field.
-4. On OM, it first ensures that a key is present with the given key name and having a updateID == expectedGeneration.
+1. On OM, it first ensures that a key is present with the given key name and having a updateID == expectedGeneration.
 If so, it opens the key and stored the details including the expectedGeneration in the openKeyTable.
 As things stand, the other existing key metadata copied from the original key is stored in the openKeyTable too.
-5. The client continues to write the data as usual.
+1. The client continues to write the data as usual.
+This can be the same data in a different format (eg Ratis to EC conversion), or new data in the key depending on the application's needs.
-6. On commit key, the client does not need to send the expectedGeneration again, as the open key contains it.
+1. On commit key, the client does not need to send the expectedGeneration again, as the open key contains it.
-7. On OM, on commit key, it validates the key still exists with the given key name and its stored updateID is unchanged when compared with the expectedGeneration.
+1. On OM, on commit key, it validates the key still exists with the given key name and its stored updateID is unchanged when compared with the expectedGeneration.
 If so the key is committed, otherwise an error is returned to the client.

 Note that any change to a key will change the updateID.
 This is existing behaviour, and committing a rewritten key will also modify the updateID.
 Note this also offers protection against concurrent rewrites.